GD-DSir/Habit_Tracker/README.md

     - Habit age
     - Time since last log

+    The return button on this page will replace the detail statistics with the main page statistics
   - Button 2: Best and Worst

+    Clicking Button 2 will display the best and worst performing habit information on the stats pane.

+    The performance is a measure of the number of logs completed since the habit was added.
+Number of recorder logs / days or weeks depending on frequency.
+A greater ratio indicates a better performing habit.
   - Button 3: Habit Frequency

+    Clicking Button 3 will display the frequency of all habits.

+    2 List boxes are created on the stats pane, one for daily on for weekly.

+    The return button on this page will replace the detail statistics with the main page statistics
   - Button 4: Return

     Clicking Button 4 will replace the buttons on the menu pane with main menu buttons (previous menu)